 Council Tax and empty properties

-- a property left unoccupied but furnished due to a bereavement is exempt from the date of the persons death to six months after probate has been granted
+- a property left unoccupied due to a bereavement is usually exempt from the date of the persons death to six months after probate has been granted

-- a property left unoccupied and furnished by a person who has gone into a residential care home on a permanent basis will be exempt.
-(This will not apply to properties subsequently rented out for any period after a tenant has been in occupation.)
+- a property left unoccupied by a person who has gone into a residential care home on a permanent basis is exempt

-- a property left unoccupied but furnished by a person who is in prison will be exempt.
+- a property left unoccupied by a person who is in prison is usually exempt

-- a property left unoccupied but furnished where the owner is a student will be exempt.
+- a property left unoccupied where the owner is a student is usually exempt

-- a property which has been unoccupied and unfurnished for over 24 months, an empty homes premium charge will be applied.
+For a property which has been unoccupied and unfurnished for over 24 months, an empty homes premium charge will be applied.
 This maybe a date before you purchased the property.
-The premium will be 50% above the full Council Tax payable on your property and will replace the amount previously charged.
+The premium will be an additional 100% above the full Council Tax payable on your property and will replace the amount previously charged.

-Should you purchase a property that is already empty, you should check with the council the date the property first became empty and unfurnished to be able to determine when a premium would commence.
+Should you purchase a property that is already empty, you should check with us the date the property first became empty and unfurnished to be able to determine when a premium would commence.

-If a property you own becomes unoccupied you must notify the council.
+If a property you own becomes unoccupied you must notify us.